Observation and monitoring of laboratory animals through Computer Vision

 Analytics dashboard based on mice recordings results.

-“By improving the quality of our mouse observation processes, Deepomatic’s solution allows us to extract valuable information to better assess the well-being of the mice used in research.
-After this pilot phase, using image recognition with Deepomatic will ensure our compliance with regulations around in vivo research and could be used for other purposes at Sanofi.”
+“By improving the quality of our mouse observation processes, Deepomatic’s solution allows us to extract valuable information to better assess the well-being of the mice used in research.”